-319 Glenmore Drive was one house on one street in a new subdivision, located only a block from the Corpus Christi bay.
-Our house was green and there was a mysterious wooded area across the street shielded by a row of South Texas rusty cedar trees.
+319 Glenmore Drive was one house on one street in a new subdivision, located only a block from the Corpus Chris bay.
+There was a mysterious wooded area across the street shielded by a row of South Texas rusty cedar trees.
 We had neighborhood baseball games and I was once bitten by a scorpion when I stuck my finger into an abandoned metal pipe.
 We didn't know it then, but as children we were free.
 No one needed permission to wander and explore.
 No mother or father said, "Be careful."
 We knew somehow by instinct not to cross Ocean Drive to the north or Alameda Street to the south.

 It was in our Glenmore house that I first experienced altered air.
-During the hot sticky summers my parents would only turn on the air conditioner at night.
+During the hot sticky summers my parents would only turn on the window air conditioner at night.
 The hum sounded expensive.
 My brother Bill, sister Sally and I would bring blankets and curl up beside our black and white television in our parent's bedroom.
 One TV special - a movie - changed me even as I think of it now.
 It changed the way I thought of the world outside myself.
-I can't remember the precise details.
-It may have occurred in some South American country in some earlier century.
+It may have occurred in some South American country and in some earlier century.
 I can't be sure.
 The story revolved around a number of separate stories.
 Each person or persons were going somewhere.
 A priest going to visit someone.
 A father returning home from somewhere.
 A mother taking her son somewhere.
 A young woman was searching for someone.
-An explorer traveling the world.
+An explorer was traveling the world.
 There may have been others.
 The movie moved from one life story to another rapidly.
 Then in one surprising instant, all the separate stories merged.
 There they were, all these familiar faces holding their fragility in their hands, walking on a pedestrian rope bridge hanging over a deep dangerous gorge at the same moment.
 Some were coming from one side, others from the opposite side.
 Then, before I could blink or breath, the walking bridge collapsed and all these brave souls fell to their deaths.
 The movie ended.

 As a child watching, I had no anticipation that a disaster was about to occur.
 It surprised me as much as it surprised the fallen unfortunates.
-As I grew older, I did not become fearful, but reality carried a sharper edge.
+As I grew older, reality carried a sharper edge.
 Asking questions seemed honorable.
 Randomness became taller.
 I thought of the hundreds that crossed the bridge safely the day before or seconds before the collapse.
-Series # Twenty is not about disasters but rather the heavy heart of randomness and the benovolence of abstraction.
+Series # Twenty is not about disasters or fear but rather the heavy heart of randomness and the benevolence of abstraction.